guglielmogattiglio/py_submit_plat/readme.md

 * real-time scoreboard showing top three teams for each challenge
 * possibility to prevent access to Python functions and modules (default setting)
 * automated system for submitted code evaluation
+* possibility to set max running time for each test case (default 1 sec)

 ### Security Considerations
 Due to the nature of the project, which is that to execute and test arbitrary Python code, numerous security issues are raised.
 The principal one is without doubt the use of `exec()`.
 The first step is that of preventing access to builtins, by passing `{'__builtins__':None}` as globals.
 Unfortunately that is not enough (as detailed [here](https://nedbatchelder.com/blog/201206/eval_really_is_dangerous.html)), so to address this new issue, the platform won't run any code containing '__', which basically is explicitly revoking access to Python internal constructs.
 It is just a slight limitation, as in most of the cases these are not needed especially in the scope of a challenge.
 That should be enough.